ctrivino1/ctrivino1/README.md

 I'm looking to collaborate on projects that have to do with defense.
 I have worked on projects like finding statistics on drone strikes and improving drone algorithms for ground distance.

-Please feel free to contact me to talk about projects, research, or even employment purposes.
+Please feel free to contact me to talk about my projects or employment opportunities!

 email: tri18004@byui.edu